-There are many dependent variables that no matter how many transformations you try, you can not get to be normally distributed.
-The most common culprit are count variables–the variable measures the count or rate of some event in a sample.
+There are many dependent variables that no matter how many transformations you try, you cannot get to be normally distributed.
+The most common culprits are count variables–the variable that measures the count or rate of some event in a sample.
 Some examples I’ve seen from a variety of disciplines are:

 Number of eggs in a clutch that hatch